Why THC is Dangerous for Dogs

-Why THC is Dangerous for Dogs: Risks Every Owner Must Know
+Why THC is Dangerous for Dogs: What Every Pet Owner Should Know

 What would happen once you get home, only to find the dog sniffing a chocolate brownie or a colored gummy that was placed on the counter?
 Your heart beats increase in a second due to the knowledge that some of these treats may have THC.
-Not all pet owners know that something that is safe to human beings can be very toxic to dogs.
-By this, it is vital to understand why THC is so damaging to dogs.
+Not all pet owners know that something safe for humans can be very harmful to dogs.
+By this, it is vital to understand that cannabis THC is so damaging to dogs.

 Shop Now: CBD gummies for dogs

-What is THC, and How Does it Affect Dogs?
+What is Cannabis THC, and How Does it Affect Dogs?

 The primary cannabis chemical that causes humans to feel high is the chemical known as tetrahydrocannabinol or THC.
 People usually can tolerate THC, but dogs do not process it in the same way, ay thus making it a lot hazardous to them.
 In case a dog consumes THC, the substance of the drug enters their endocannabinoid system, which is a network of coordinating balance, movement, mood, and other brain processes.
 The fact that dogs are smaller and do not decompose THC in the same way means that even a little can be a lot.